 The De Broglie Relationship describes the relationship between a particle's wavelength and its momentum.
 It was introduced in 1924 by French physicist Louis de Broglie.

-The Quantum Numbers, are those which describe the location of an electron in an atom.
+The Quantum Numbers are those which describe the location of an electron in an atom.
 They determine the properties of atomic orbital and electrons in that orbital.

 Radial Nodes and Planar Nodes are the regions in an orbit where the probability of finding an electron is zero.
 These are the spherical surfaces around the nucleus.

-Frequency, Time Period, And Angular Frequency is the important topic of atomic structure.
+Frequency, Time Period, and Angular Frequency is the important topic of atomic structure.
 All these are parameters of periodic motion to define it completely.
 Frequency is defined as the number of vibrations per second or the number of complete oscillations per second.
 The time period is the time taken by a particular electron to revolve in a particular orbit.

 Electronic Configuration describes the location of an electron around the nucleus of an atom.
 It is written by following the standard notation.